What Is a Fixed Gear

 Fixie bikes, in general, offer several features that other bikes don’t, and the 6KU doesn’t let you down.
 Brakes, in particular, are one area that riders can make their own.

 Many riders use backpedaling to slow down or stop instead of using the regular rim brakes.
-Others like to take the rim brake off, which gives the bike a sleek look and drastically reduces the bike’s weight.
+Others like to take the rim brake off, which gives the

 - FRAME: High Tensile Steel Fully Tig-Welded FORK: 1-1/8″ Steel Fork BRAKES: Front & Rear